scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

-hand side of Equation (:ref:`eq-bayes`), in a Taylor series expansion of the log of the *a posteriori* distribution about :math:`\hat \theta` the denominator only contributes a constant added to expansions of the log of the likelihood and the log of the prior.
+hand side of Equation (:ref:`eq-bayes`), in a Taylor series expansion of the log of the *a posteriori* distribution about :math:`\hat \theta` the denominator only contributes a constant added to expansions of the log of the likelihood and the log of the prior, and

 .. math::
    :type: align